IRFM/thermavip/docs/gui.md

 1. Main Thermavip widget (class `VipMainWindow`).
 The main window is accessible using function `vipGetMainWindow()`.
 	Note that the *Gui* library will NOT instanciate this window by default, only the first call to `vipGetMainWindow()` will.
+	The main window is instanciated through Thermavip application.
 	`VipMainWindow` inherits [QMainWindow](https://doc.qt.io/qt-6/qmainwindow.html).
 2. A [QToolBar](https://doc.qt.io/qt-6/qtoolbar.html) displaying the application icon and title, and update progress (if available).
 Class `VipIconBar`, accessible using `vipGetMainWindow()->iconBar()`.
 3. A QToolBar used to open files, folders, or generate sequential devices.
 Accessible using `vipGetMainWindow()->fileToolBar()`.